LuongDuyLinh/Luong-Duy-Linh/README.md

 # Luong-Duy-Linh
-My first repository on Github
+My first repository on Github.
+I like drinking tea and traveling.